Corsica: Introduced animals

 Coinciding with the extinction of Corsica's native fauna, a significant number of exotic species were accidentally or purposefully introduced.
-Foreign animals arrived in two broad waves, the first during the Neolithic and the Bronze Age, followed by a lull until in introductions until a second wave spanning from the Roman period to the present.
+Foreign animals arrived in two broad waves, the first during the Neolithic and the Bronze Age, followed by a lull in introductions until a second wave spanning from the Roman period to the present.

 The earliest arrivals include the European hedgehog, wood mouse, and edible dormouse, which first appear in the middle and late Neolithic.
 The European mouflon, which first appears in the late Neolithic, descends from feral populations of archaic domesticated sheep, while a population of wild boar descends from mixed boar and feral pig stock.
 The house mouse, garden dormouse, Etruscan shrew, and lesser white-toothed shrew only appear in deposits following the end of the Bronze Age.
 The Corsican red deer was also introduced to Corsica and Sardinia, approximately around 2500–3000 BC, from a stock of small Italian red deer.
 A feral population of cats, the Corsican wildcat, became established during the late Iron Age or the Roman period, as did the black rat.

 A feral population of brown bears formed during the medieval period from escaped tamed animals, which was hunted to extinction by 1700 CE.
 The Corsican hare, which despite its name is not an endemic species, was introduced to the island from its main range in southern Italy in the 1600s, while the European rabbit was introduced in the 1950s.
 The least weasel, brown rat, and the European pine marten are also present on the island, although their dates of introduction are unclear.

 Demographics

-As of the January 2024 estimate, Corsica has a population of 355,528 inhabitants.
+As of the January 2026 estimate, Corsica has a population of 365,636 inhabitants.